vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Set up an IBM Cloud Account

-1. Make sure that you have an IBM Cloud Pay-As-You-Go or Subscription account.
+1. Make sure that you have an IBM Cloud Pay-As-You-Go or Subscription account:

     - If you don't have an IBM Cloud account, [create one](https://cloud.ibm.com/docs/account?topic=account-account-getting-started).
     - If you have a Trial or Lite account, [upgrade your account](https://cloud.ibm.com/docs/account?topic=account-upgrading-account).

 ### Configure your IBM Cloud account for Secure Landing Zone

-1. Log in to [IBM Cloud](https://cloud.ibm.com) with the IBMid used to set up the account.
+1. Log in to [IBM Cloud](https://cloud.ibm.com) with the IBMid you used to set up the account.
 This IBMid user is the account owner and has full IAM access.
 1. [Complete the company profile](https://cloud.ibm.com/docs/account?topic=account-contact-info) and contact information for the account.
-This profile is required to stay in compliance with the IBM Cloud Financial Services profile.
+This profile is required to stay in compliance with IBM Cloud Financial Services profile.
 1. [Enable the Financial Services Validated option](https://cloud.ibm.com/docs/account?topic=account-enabling-fs-validated) for your account.
 1. Enable virtual routing and forwarding (VRF) and service endpoints by creating a support case.
-Follow the instructions in enabling VRF and service endpoints at <https://cloud.ibm.com/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf>.
+Follow the instructions in enabling VRF and service endpoints](<https://cloud.ibm.com/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf>).

 ### Set up account access (Cloud IAM)

 1. Create an IBM Cloud [API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key).
 The user who owns this key must have the Administrator role.
 1. Require users in your account to use [multifactor authentication (MFA)](https://cloud.ibm.com/docs/account?topic=account-account-getting-started#account-gs-mfa).
 1. [Set up access groups](https://cloud.ibm.com/docs/account?topic=account-account-getting-started#account-gs-accessgroups).
-    User access to IBM Cloud resources is regulated through the assignment of access policies to access groups.
+    User access to IBM Cloud resources is regulated through the use of access policies assigned to access groups.
 For IBM Cloud Financial Services validation, all IAM users must not have direct access to any IBM Cloud resources.

     Select **All Identity and Access-enabled services** when assigning access to the group.